FlipsideCrypto/ethereum-models/models/doc_descriptions/fsc_evm/evm_deprecations.md

 This table is being deprecated for standardization purposes.
 Please update your queries to use `ez_decoded_traces` instead by February 3, 2025.

 {% enddocs %}

+{% docs evm_column_deprecation_notice_l1_state_root_tx_hash %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 3, 2025.

+{% enddocs %}

+{% docs evm_column_deprecation_notice_l1_state_root_batch_index %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 3, 2025.

+{% enddocs %}

+{% docs evm_column_deprecation_notice_l1_submission_tx_hash %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 3, 2025.

+{% enddocs %}

+{% docs evm_column_deprecation_notice_l1_submission_batch_index %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 3, 2025.

+{% enddocs %}

+{% docs evm_column_deprecation_notice_l1_submission_details %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 3, 2025.

+{% enddocs %}

+{% docs evm_column_deprecation_notice_withdrawals_root %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 3, 2025.

+{% enddocs %}

+{% docs evm_column_deprecation_notice_deposit_nonce %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 3, 2025.

+{% enddocs %}

+{% docs evm_column_deprecation_notice_deposit_receipt_version %}

+This column is being deprecated for standardization purposes.
+Please remove from your queries by February 3, 2025.

+{% enddocs %}